AggelosTh/gene-disease-agent/README.md

 cd <your-repo-directory>
 ```

-Add your OpenAI API key
-Create a .env file in the root directory with your key:
+Create a .env file in the root directory and add your Openai api key:
 ```bash
 OPENAI_API_KEY=<your-openai-api-key>
 ```